evelinsl/EveCarcassonneCounter/README.md

 Be aware that the username is case sensitive.

+## Public commands

+### !scores

+This prints the current scorelist.
+This is the same as clicking the prim.

 ## License

 - You are free to use and modify this script for personal usage.